isaacs/ttlcache/README.md

 updated `ttl` value.
 Both options default to the settings on the constructor.

+Note that using `updateAgeOnGet` _can_ effectively simulate a "least-recently-used" type of algorithm, by repeatedly updating the TTL of items as they are used.
+However, if you find yourself doing this, consider using [`lru-cache`](http://npm.im/lru-cache), as it is much more optimized for an LRU use case.

 ### `cache.getRemainingTTL(key)`

 Return the remaining time before an item expires.
 Returns `0` if the item